SAP/luigi/core/examples/luigi-example-openui5/README.md

 The build compiles and minimizes the source files for production usage.
-The build generates a `build` folder which you can serve using a web server.
+The build generates a `dist` folder which you can serve using a web server.